ANL-CEEESA/UnitCommitment.jl/README.md

   </a>
 </p>

 **UnitCommitment.jl** (UC.jl) is an extensible Julia/JuMP optimization package for the Security-Constrained Unit Commitment problem (SCUC), a fundamental optimization problem in power systems used, for example, to clear day-ahead electricity markets.
-The package provides a standardized data format, benchmark instances, state-of-the-art MIP formulations, and a modular architecture in which every grid component is an independent, swappable extension.
+The package provides a fully-documented data format for SCUC, benchmark instances, state-of-the-art MIP formulations, and a modular architecture in which every grid component is an independent, swappable extension.

 ## Package Components

 * **Data Format.** An extensible, fully-documented JSON-based data format for SCUC, developed in collaboration with Independent System Operators (ISOs).
-The format covers thermal generators, battery storage, profiled generators, price-sensitive loads, virtual transactions, transmission branches (including contingencies), shunt devices, interface limits, and reserves (spinning, non-spinning, flexiramp).
+The format covers generators (thermal, profiled), battery storage, price-sensitive loads, virtual transactions, transmission (branches, interfaces, shunts) and reserves (spinning, non-spinning, flexiramp).
 A built-in migration system upgrades instances from older format versions automatically.

-* **Benchmark Instances.** Over 19,000 instances spanning 14 to 13,659 buses and 12 to 4,092 generators, collected from the literature and converted into the common format.
-The ML-augmented MATPOWER instances provide 365 daily variations per network, generated using data-driven methods to make them more challenging and realistic.
+* **Benchmark Instances.** A large collection of benchmark instances spanning 14 to 13,659 buses and 12 to 4,092 generators.
+The collection includes well-known instances from the literature, converted into the proposed JSON-based data format, as well as new instances derived from standard OPF test cases and augmented with data-driven unit commitment parameters, each with 365 daily variations.

 * **Modular Architecture.** Every grid component is an independent extension that implements a common lifecycle: data reading, model building, solution extraction, and validation.
 Eight extensions ship by default; users can replace any of them (e.g., swap DC shift factors for AC power flow) or add new ones (e.g., flexiramp reserves) at read time, without modifying source code.